Agent Development

 npm run deploy

-Select the environment and service name according to the prompts.
+Follow the prompts to select the environment and service name.
 The service name must follow the ibot-xxx format.

-If you have already created a Cloud Run service but haven't created the corresponding agent on the Cloud Development Platform, go to the Cloud Development Platform AI+ page to create one.
+If you have created a Cloud Hosting Service but haven't created the corresponding Agent on the Cloud Development Platform, go to the Cloud Development Platform AI+ page to create one.

-If the Cloud Run service is named ibot-testAgent, the corresponding Functional Agent ID should be ibot-testAgent-123456 (the last segment is not used for associating with the Cloud Run service).
+The identifier should align with the cloud hosting service name.
+For example, if the cloud hosting service name is ibot-testAgent, the corresponding Agent identifier should be ibot-testAgent-123456 (the last segment is not used for associating with the cloud hosting service).

-Refer to the process described in the documentation https://docs.cloudbase.net/ai/cbrf-agent/quickstart to create a Functional Agent.
+Refer to the documentation at https://docs.cloudbase.net/ai/cbrf-agent/quickstart describing the process to create an Agent.

 Step.2: Develop and Debug Agent Code